-Always remove safety lanyard from DESS post.
+Always remove safety lanyard from sport boat.

 Should the engine be shut off, sport boat directional control is not available.
-Never leave the safety lanyard connected on its post when craft is not in operation to avoid unauthorized use by children or accidental starting.
+Never leave the safety lanyard connected on its switch when craft is not in operation to avoid unauthorized use by children.